-I/GCSE grade 8 or above in Biology (or 8/8 for Double Award Science), and at least a grade 7 in Chemistry and Mathematics.
+I/GCSE grade 8 or above in Biology, Chemistry and Mathematics (or 8/8 for Double Award Science).

 You will study some biochemistry, so it is important that you are comfortable with aspects of chemistry including chemical formulae and types of bonding.
 You will be expected to carry out a variety of mathematical techniques, such as using significant figures and calculating percentages, rates and ratios.
 Data analysis involves drawing and interpreting frequency tables, histograms, line graphs and scattergrams.
 You will learn to use and interpret a range of statistical techniques.